Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 I have seen many wasting too much time in finding the perfect method.

-People try to locate the right source, book, blog, youtube videos, and podcasts.
-Still, after amassing them, well, they never sit down to get started, not to mention getting beyond the first few pages.
+People try to locate the right source, book, blog, YouTube video, or podcast.
+Still, after amassing them, they never sit down to get started, not to mention get beyond the first few pages.

 When you keep procrastinating, you will never come close to achieving your goals, even as you keep rotating in the ‘failure’ corridor.

-You just need a few good books, audio and video lessons, and zeal to learn a language, a great teacher.
+You just need a few good books, audio and video lessons, a zeal to learn a language, and a great teacher.
 That’s it!

-You have to determine your language journey to success by employing SMART goal-setting — whatever that means to you.
+You must determine your language journey to success by employing SMART goal-setting — whatever that means.

-Besides, I’d say focus on developing the habit of learning a little bit every day.
+Besides, I’d say focus on developing the habit of learning a little every day.

-You need to make sure to have enough interest and passion and build up confidence and motivation.
-Create steady learning habits, engage in new material, take your teacher’s help, and practice regularly.
+You must ensure that you have enough interest and passion and build confidence and motivation.
+Create steady learning habits, engage in new material, seek your teacher’s help, and practice regularly.

 I’ve seen these traits first-hand in a diverse set of successful people.